 - 1. The instrumentation functions indicated may be integrated. - 2.
 The PCS functions are typical minimum requirements and are not exhaustive.
+For functions not defined submit to City for review and approval.
 Designer/Integrator will create functions to meet the needs of the application - 3.
 Hardwire interlock the low temperature switch with the supply air fan and other equipment as required. - 4.
 Control rooms require temperature transmitters.